Lawmakers at State Capitol disturbed about D.C. shooting, some events canceled

 BATON ROUGE – State lawmakers were rattled with news of the shooting of U.S. Congressman Steve Scalise Wednesday.

-Scalise, the House Majority Whip, represents Louisiana's New Orleans-area congressional district and was a former member of both the Louisiana State House and Senate.
-His colleagues in various levels of government expressed their concern Wednesday morning.
+Scalise, the House Majority Whip, represents Louisiana's New Orleans-area congressional district and previously served in both the Louisiana House and Senate.
+His current and former colleagues expressed their concern Wednesday morning.
 Click HERE to read remarks.

 VIDEO: State lawmakers hold prayer service at State Capitol Wednesday; Watch the prayer service HERE

-At the State Capitol, talk of the state budget was overshadowed by chatter of the shooting earlier Wednesday.
+At the State Capitol, talk of the budget was overshadowed by chatter about the shooting earlier Wednesday.
 Scalise was shot in the hip at a congressional softball event.

-Rep. Cameron Henry of Jefferson Parish left the capitol and was headed to Washington.
+Rep. Cameron Henry, R-Metairie, left the special session and was headed to Washington.
 He and Scalise are friends, the Associated Press reported.

-Other members of state government took to Twitter to share their support for Scalise, who should survive the shooting.
+Other members of state government took to Twitter to share their support for Scalise, who is expected survive the shooting.

 @SteveScalise is my friend & my congressman.
 I pray for him and all others injured in this act of violence to fully recover @GeauxScalise ????— Norby Chabert (@NorbNolty) June 14, 2017

-Louisiana Governor John Bel Edwards canceled a ceremony that was set to celebrate the passing of criminal justice bills due to the shooting.
+Due to the shooting, Louisiana Governor John Bel Edwards canceled a ceremony that was set to celebrate the passage of criminal justice bills.

 Follow the publisher of this post on Twitter: @treyschmaltz